Ipshitasethi/SpaceTech/README.md

-# lconEye — Adaptive Object Detection for Space Station Safety
+# FalconEye — Adaptive Object Detection for Space Station Safety

 ## 🚀 Problem Statement
-In the zero-gravity environment of a space station, vital items like oxygen cylinders, fire extinguishers, and toolboxes can drift or become misplaced, posing serious safety risks.
+In the zero-gravity environment of a space station, vital items like **oxygen cylinders**, **fire extinguishers**, and **toolboxes** can drift or become misplaced, posing serious safety risks.
 Current monitoring methods lack the intelligence and immediacy needed for real-time prevention.

 ## 💡 Solution Overview
-FalconEye is an adaptive object detection system using a YOLOv8 model trained on a mission-specific synthetic dataset.
+FalconEye is a real-time object detection application using a YOLOv8 model trained on a mission-specific synthetic dataset.
 It provides:

 - Real-time detection via webcam feed or static images
 - Audio announcements of detected objects with confidence scores
 - Model selection dropdown for easy updates
-- Display of total objects detected per frame and saved results
+- Display of total objects detected per frame and saves results
 - User-friendly UI designed for non-technical users in critical environments
 - Accurate detection in dynamic, zero-gravity conditions